 The Board of Directors is presently divided into three classes with staggered three-year terms.
-At each annual meeting of stockholders, the successors to the directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election and until their successor is duly elected and qualified.
-Class I directors, with a term expiring at the 2025 annual meeting of stockholders, consist of Bahram Akradi, David Landau, Alejandro Santo Domingo and Andres Small; Class II directors, with a term expiring at the Annual Meeting, consist of Joel Alsfine, Jonathan Coslet, J. Kristofer Galashan and Stuart Lasher; and Class III directors, with a term expiring at the 2024 Annual Meeting, consist of Jimena Almendares, Donna Coallier, John Danhakl and Paul Hackwell.
+At each annual meeting of stockholders, the successors to the directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following their election and until their successors are duly elected and qualified.
+Class I directors, with a term expiring at the 2025 annual meeting of stockholders, consist of Bahram Akradi, David Landau, Alejandro Santo Domingo and Andres Small; Class II directors, with a term expiring at the 2026 annual meeting of stockholders, consist of Joel Alsfine, Jonathan Coslet, J. Kristofer Galashan and Stuart Lasher; and Class III directors, with a term expiring at the Annual Meeting, consist of Jimena Almendares, Donna Coallier, John Danhakl and Paul Hackwell.

-The Nominating and Corporate Governance Committee of the Board of Directors has recommended, and the Board has approved, the nomination of our Class II directors, Messrs.
-Alsfine, Coslet, Galashan and Lasher, for re-election for three-year terms expiring at the 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Nominating and Corporate Governance Committee of the Board of Directors has recommended, and the Board has approved, the nomination of our Class III directors, Jimena Almendares, Donna Coallier, John Danhakl and Paul Hackwell, for re-election for three-year terms expiring at the 2027 annual meeting of stockholders and until their respective successors are duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 Each of these nominees is currently a director of the Company.